Cameron Lake (British Columbia)

-A popular folktale is that a train came crashing down the mountain from the Island Rail Corridor, this however is false.

-Reports of peculiar sightings in the lake's waters and the local legend of resident lake monster, nicknamed Cammie, remain popular.
+There are popular legends about sightings of a "mysterious creature" in Cameron Lake.
 In the summer of 2009, the B.C.
 Cryptozoology Club was not able to identify the source of earlier sightings of what may have been a large trout or something larger leading to speculation about some sort of sea serpent.
 In February 2016 researcher John Kirk and his team detected something big in the water, however, their underwater camera became detached.
 Kirk speculates the mysterious lake creature could be a giant sturgeon, a huge eel or a massive salamander.